0xrajneesh/Security-Monitoring-and-SIEM-Home-Labs/Security Monitoring using ELK.md

    - Generate sample logs on the agent server (e.g., system logs, application logs).
    - Verify that the logs are visible in Kibana under **Discover**.

+## Conclusion
+This guide sets up the ELK Stack for centralized log monitoring and adds Fleet to manage agents on other servers.
+With this setup, you can monitor and analyze logs from multiple servers in real-time, providing a robust platform for security monitoring and incident detection.

 ---

 ## Conclusion